ros-infrastructure/buildfarm_deployment/README.md

 ## Forking (or not)

-**The config repository will contain your secrets such as private keys and access tokens, keep it private!**
+***Since your config repository will contain secrets such as private keys and access tokens, keep it private!***

-You should make a copy of the config repository and make it private.
+You can make a private copy of the sample config by following the steps in [Duplicating a repository](https://help.github.com/articles/duplicating-a-repository/).
-Unfortunately you can't use the "Fork" button on GitHub and then make it private.

-To create a private fork.

-1. Create a new empty private repo
-1. Push from a clone of the public repo into the private repo.
+If you need to make changes to the puppet itself, you can also fork this repository.

-### Access
+### Access during deployment

-To give access to your private repo you will need to authenticate.
+To give access to your private repo you will need to provide authentication from the provisioned machines.
+You can either [add a deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) and clone via ssh or [create a personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and use https.

 The below example has setup the config repo with token access.
 And embedded the token in the below URLs.